 - An overview of the DCR/MWRA drinking water supply system

 - Information about the wildlife and other natural resources found at Quabbin

-More extensive programs on Quabbin history and the bald eagle restoration program are also available.
+Groups may also plan ahead and make a reservation for more extensive programs that cover the topics listed above as well as other subjects, such as the bald eagle restoration program.
 Group size is limited and program reservations must be made well in advance of the anticipated date.

 The Quabbin Interpretive staff offers teacher workshops on:

 - Water Quality Testing

 A variety of non-staffed educational opportunities exist for groups visiting Quabbin including the Forest Stewardship Trail, eagle watching at Enfield Lookout, and 22 miles of walking routes with a descriptive guide (available for purchase at the Visitor Center).